-- The purposes of the AODA and the requirements of the Accessibility Standards for Customer Service
+- Purposes of the AODA and the requirements of the Accessibility Standards for Customer Service

-- Information regarding the LHIN policies, practices and procedures relating to the customer service standards
+- Information regarding LHIN policies, practices and procedures relating to the customer service standards

 - How to interact and communicate with people with various types of disabilities